hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Implicits

 - Implicits are the fundamental way to abstract over context in Scala 2.
-- Hard to understand, error-prone, easily mis-used or overused, many rough edges.
+- Hard to understand, error-prone, easily misused or overused, many rough edges.
 - Implicits convey mechanism over intent.
 - One mechanism used for many different purposes:
   - implicit conversions